tobondev/tobondev/README.md

 ## Currently Active

-- **LGAP Observability Stack** — deploying Loki, Grafana, Alloy, and Prometheus across all infrastructure services, VMs, and bare-metal hosts; establishing as SIEM foundation for Suricata and Wazuh integration
+- **LGAP Observability Stack** — deployed Loki, Grafana, Alloy, and Prometheus across all infrastructure services, VMs, and bare-metal hosts; integrated with Suricata IDS.
+Pending Wazuh deployment and Integration.
 - **Active Directory / Entra ID** — mixed-OS domain integration (Arch Linux + RHEL + Windows), including hybrid Azure AD enrollment scenarios
-- **Wazuh XDR** — network-wide endpoint detection and response, integrating with OPNsense for unified security visibility
+- **Wazuh XDR** — network-wide endpoint detection and response, integrating with OPNsense and LGAP Stack for unified security visibility

 ---

 ## How I Think About This Work

 Infrastructure is full of things people know the answer to without understanding why it works.
 And sometimes, when you dig into why it works, you realize the answer you had was incomplete.

 That tension — between knowing and understanding — is what most of my documentation is actually about.